 Increases oxygen flow

-Rebounding exercise can help increase oxygen flow.
+Rebounding exercises can help increase oxygen flow.
 When jumping on a mini trampoline, your heart rate will increase, enabling more oxygen to be carried throughout the body via the red blood cells.
 The more intense you exercise, the faster your heart will beat, hence increasing oxygen flow in the body.
 Additionally, rebounding has also been found to increase oxygen uptake.

 Increases blood flow